coracle-social/coracle/ROADMAP.md

 - [ ] Review QR codes, search, basic affordances for link navigation
 - [ ] Add delete button to notes
 - [ ] Log in as user button
-- [ ] Separate notifications out by type, mute certain kinds
+- [ ] Separate notifications out by type, mute certain kinds.
+Likes are extraneous
 - [ ] Relay recommendations based on follows/followers
 - [ ] Make the note relays button modal make sense, one relay with no explanation is not good
 - [ ] Linkify invoices